mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Drain is blocked, has been for a while, causes flooding of footpath, 23rd October :- [8332506](https://www.fixmystreet.com/report/8332506)
 - Vehicular access at the top of Gravel Walk is extremely tight, Positioning of the Road name plate at the top right needs to be reviewed, Bank to the top left needs to be reviewed., 23rd October :- [8332303](https://www.fixmystreet.com/report/8332303)
 - Significant pothole/subsidence at the top of Gravel Walk, left hand side,, 23rd October :- [8332259](https://www.fixmystreet.com/report/8332259)
 - Whole of road, 23rd October :- [8332080](https://www.fixmystreet.com/report/8332080)